International-Data-Spaces-Association/ids-specification/model/model.md

 An [Offer](./terminology.md#offer) is an [ODRL Offer](https://www.w3.org/TR/odrl-model/#policy-offer) with the following attributes:

 - An ODRL `uid` is represented as an "@id" that is a unique UUID.
 (ODRL PROFILE)
 - A `target` attribute that is the dataset id.
+Except if the Offer is used in an enclosing Catalog or Dataset, then the there must not be any `target` attribute set.

 ## 2.2.4 Agreement